Last updated on October 24, 2025

 Tidechannel Pathway | Illustration by Grady Frederick

 Ever since Innistrad introduced double-faced cards to resounding success, MTG designers knew that they could push the envelope further and throw in some wild innovations.
 After all, if people loved a card with two different faces, what else could be done?
 Double-faced cards previously had a limitation though, which was always to play the front face of the card and then transform into the back face.
-But not anymore, with the introduction of Modal Double-Faced Land cards (MDFC lands).
+But not anymore, with the introduction of Modal Double-Faced land cards, or MDFCs that are at least half land.

-These are basically a split card between a land and a spell (specifically instants, sorceries, creatures), and you can cast or play either side.
-MDFC lands are deceptively powerful, allowing you to increase your land count and your spell count at the same time.
+These are basically a split card between a land and a spell (such as instants, sorceries, or creatures), and you can cast or play either side.
+MDFC lands are deceptively powerful, allowing you to increase your number of lands in a Commander deck, or your EDH deck's removal count at the same time.

 What Are MDFC Lands in MTG?

-MDFC (Modal Double-Faced Cards) lands are a small variation on the double-faced cards that are usually present in Innistrad sets.
+MDFC (Modal Double-Faced Cards) lands are a small variation on the double-faced cards that appeared as a theme in Innistrad sets.
 The difference here is that you can choose which side to play instead of having to play the front face and transform it into the back face.

-MDFC lands were the first MDFCs ever released, first in Zendikar Rising and then in Kaldheim.
+MDFC lands were the first MDFCs ever released in Zendikar Rising.
 The back face is always a land, hence MDFC land cards.
-In subsequent sets, other MDFC cards were released like Valki, God of Lies / Tibalt, Cosmic Impostor, a card that has a planeswalker on the back face, or MDFCs that are two creatures, or a creature and an instant.
+Other MDFC cards are a bit different like Valki, God of Lies / Tibalt, Cosmic Impostor, a card that has a planeswalker on the back face, or MDFCs that are two creatures, or a creature and an instant.

 Of course, not all MDFCs are equally playable or even good, and that’s why we’re ranking them all!